Get customized results?

 Stay informed.
 If a hurricane watch has begun, your area could experience hurricane conditions within the next 48 hours.
 Listen to local broadcasts to anticipate storm conditions.

 Secure outdoor furniture.
-If you have time before conditions worsen, either secure outdoor furniture or bring it inside.
-This could prevent damage to your home and keep your belongings from flying away.
+If you have time before conditions worsen, either secure outdoor furniture or bring it inside to prevent damage and keep your belongings from flying away.

 Turn off surge protectors.
-Once the storm hits, you should turn off and unplug your surge protectors.
-This will prevent your electronics from being destroyed during a power outage.
+Once the storm hits, you should turn off and unplug your surge protectors to prevent your electronics from being destroyed during a power outage.

 Unplug large appliances.
 A power outage can damage large appliances, such as your refrigerator and stove.
 When the electricity returns, there may be a power surge, causing damage to electronics left plugged in.

 Gather in your safe room.
 Get everyone into the safe room and bring any materials you’ll need that aren’t already there.
-Once in the safe room, tune into local weather channels and only leave once your area has been cleared by emergency officials.
+Once in the safe room, tune in to local weather channels and only leave once emergency officials have cleared your area.

 What to do after the storm